MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobjectex-refresh-.md

 ---
-Description: 'Updates the data for objects that have data supplied by a performance provider, such as the Performance Counter Classes.
-You can obtain updated data more quickly and without a call to SWbemServices.Get\_.'
+Description: Updates the data for objects that have data supplied by a performance provider, such as the Performance Counter Classes.
+You can obtain updated data more quickly and without a call to SWbemServices.Get\_.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '6aeaa336-fb98-4eda-b746-fc958198d8ae'
+ms.assetid: 6aeaa336-fb98-4eda-b746-fc958198d8ae
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObjectEx.Refresh\_ method'
+title: SWbemObjectEx.Refresh\_ method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObjectEx.Refresh\_ method